What is the new plasticizer-free nitro?

 Is sanding between coats mandatory?

-You should not always do this, but it is advisable to remove any bumps left in the paint and any particles that may have adhered after each coat.
+It is not something you should always do, but it is advisable to remove any imperfections that remain in the paint at the end of each coat, as well as any particles that may adhere.

-Can this paint crack due to temperature fluctuations?
+Will this varnish crack due to temperature changes?

 Can I easily achieve a cracked effect with this varnish?

-If you put the guitar in the cold and cover the surface with our water-based dye, the lines will be easily marked, even though they are fine.
-This is the process we have followed in the tutorial attached here.
+If you put the guitar in the cold and cover the surface with our Relic Patina when it comes out, the lines, although fine, will be easily marked.